fixtse/o365-card/README.md

 * By default the sensor only retrieves incomplete tasks, if you want to show completed ones too, you need to configure it on the tasks configuration file ([doc](https://rogerselwyn.github.io/O365-HomeAssistant/tasks_configuration.html#tasks-configuration))
 * Each item has a link that will take you to the item's page on todo.office.com
 * The State Color is based on the Due Date:
-  * Warning : With Due Date, not overdue
+  * :warning: Warning : With Due Date, not overdue
-  * Alert: With Due Date, overdue
+  * :no_entry: Alert: With Due Date, overdue
-  * Info: Without Due Date
+  * :information_source: Info: Without Due Date
-  * Success: Completed task
+  * :white_check_mark: Success: Completed task

 #### Options
 | Name | Requirement | Description |